LoaQ: Layer-wise Output Approximation Quantization: Abstract

 \section{Abstract}

-A natural and intuitive idea in model quantization is to approximate each component's quantized output to match its original.
-Layer-wise post-training quantization (PTQ), though based on this idea, adopts a strictly local view and can achieve, at best, only activation-aware approximations of weights.
-As a result, it often leads to insufficient approximations and practical deviations from this guiding intuition.
-Recent work has achieved a more accurate approximation of linear-layer outputs within the framework of layer-wise PTQ, but such refinements remain inadequate for achieving alignment with the full model output.
-Based on a deeper understanding of the structural characteristics of mainstream LLMs, we propose \textbf{LoaQ}, an output-approximation method for layer-wise PTQ that explicitly targets output-level consistency.
+A natural and intuitive idea in model quantization is to approximate each component’s quantized output to match its original.
+Motivated by this idea, most layer-wise post-training quantization (PTQ) methods focus on weight approximation at the linear-layer level.
+As a result, this local objective often yields insufficient approximations and practical deviations from the guiding intuition.
+Recent work has improved the approximation of linear-layer outputs within the layer-wise PTQ framework, but such refinements remain inadequate for achieving alignment with the full-model output.
+Based on a deeper understanding of the structure of mainstream LLMs, we propose \textbf{LoaQ}, which incorporates output-matching factors when quantizing linear layers within the layer-wise PTQ framework.
 It better aligns with this intuition and can feature a simple closed-form solution, making it orthogonal to existing techniques and readily integrable into existing quantization pipelines.
-Experiments on the LLaMA and Qwen model families demonstrate that LoaQ performs effectively in both weight-only and weight-activation joint quantization.
-By integrating seamlessly with existing quantization strategies, it further enhances overall quantization quality and shows strong potential to advance the frontier of post-training quantization.
+Experiments on the LLaMA and Qwen model families demonstrate that LoaQ performs effectively in both weight-only and weight-activation quantization.
+By integrating seamlessly with existing quantization strategies, it further enhances overall quantization quality and shows strong potential to advance the frontier of post-training quantization.\footnote{The code will be available for download}